quenio/ATN/Manual/Assertions/README.md

 ## Negative Assertions

-The simplest logic operator in an assertion is the negation:
+The simplest logic operator in an assertion is the negation operator:

 ```haskell
 false: Boolean